kelseygonzalez/AU-STAT412-612/content/assignment/01-lab.markdown

 5. 🎉 Party! 🎉

 _If you're done early, I want to install the tidyverse._ Run `install.packages("tidyverse")` Some more detailed steps are [in your textbook at 1.4.3](https://r4ds.had.co.nz/introduction.html?q=install.pac#the-tidyverse).
 This will usually take about 3 minutes and I don't want to use class time to do so.
-If you've completed your lab,
+To verify it installed correctly, run `library(tidyverse)` without receiving any errors.

 {{% div fyi %}}